 Sierra Circuits’ rigid-flex manufacturing process is as follows:

-- First, we process the flex layer as a two-layer flex board.
+Step 1: Process the flex layer as a two-layer flex board.

-- Then we laminate the flex layers in between the rigid layers.
+Step 2: Laminate the flex layers in between the rigid layers.

-- The last step is milling the layers so the flex becomes visible.
+Step 3: Mill the layers so the flex becomes visible.

-Putting flex layers on the inside of the stack-up provides protection from exposure to outer-layer plating.
+Putting flex layers inside the stack-up protects from exposure to outer-layer plating.
 This placement also simplifies manufacturing and improves impedance and control in the flex area.
+The flex layer can be etched away from the design as part of a separate process, allowing for more protection.

 Flex PCB stack-up design case study